surniaulula/wpsso/readme.txt

 	* Added a new `SucomForm->get_input_locale()` method.
 	* Added a new `SucomForm->get_textarea_locale()` method.
 	* Added a new `SucomForm->get_th_html_locale()` method.
-	* Refactored the WpssoProUtilWpseoMeta class methods (ie. the "Import Yoast SEO Social Meta" option module).
+	* Refactored the WpssoProUtilWpseoMeta class methods (ie. the "Import Yoast SEO Social Meta" feature module).
 	* Refactored the `SucomForm->get_css_class_hide()` method to check both localized and non-localized values.
 * **Requires At Least**
 	* PHP v5.6.